-Without crystal clear next steps, we can’t take action.
+Without crystal clear next steps to recommit to your goals, we can’t take action.
 We think it’s because we aren’t motivated, but it’s actually because we just don’t know what to do next.

 Related post: How To Break Down Big Goals And Actually Achieve Them

 Or we get caught up in the perfectionist mindset of doing the exact right things in the exact right order, and fail to do anything at all because we’re not 100% sure what that might be.